Treatz/phiction_phreak/README.md

 ## License

-Phiction Phreak, A database to rapidly develop fiction Copyright (C) 2015 Corey White
+Phiction Phreak, A database to rapidly develop fiction.

+Copyright (C) 2015 Corey White

 This program is free software; you can redistribute it and/or